towbyxo3/slant-bot/README.md

 # Slant Server Discord BOT
 This is a Discord bot written in Python for a server with a group of friends and friends of friends.
 The bot is designed to make the server more fun and engaging by providing a range of useful features and commands.

-Features
+# Features
+The BOT has around 60 different commands and features which include very basic (like USERINFO, SERVERINFO, AVATAR, KICK, BAN, etc.) and many unique and server dedicated ones.
+Some of which are showcased in the next chapter.

 ## Welcome Message with AI Background Pictures
-Sends a welcome message to each new member who joins the server.
-The message includes a picture that features the avatar and name of the joined member.
+Posts a welcome picture including the name and avatar of the newly joined member.

 ![Welcome Message example](./README/0_welcome.PNG)

-The bot uses a random picture out of 30 AI made background pictures to create the welcome message.
+The bot uses a random picture out of 25 AI made background pictures to create the welcome message.

 ![Welcome Message example](./README/01_welcome_background_examples.PNG)

-## TIKTOK Donwloader
+## TIKTOK Downloader
-Automatically downloads any TikTok links and post the video as reply to the original message.
-This way, you dont have to open the link to view the video.
+Automatically downloads any TikTok links and posts the video as reply to the original message within seconds.
+This way, the sent TikTok is viewable directly on Discord.

 ![TT downloader example](./README/12_TIKTOK_downloader.PNG)